 (a) a translator and/or interpreter may support a business person in the UK, provided they will attend the same event(s) as the business person and are employed by that business person outside of the UK;

-(b) personal assistants and bodyguards may support an overseas business person in carrying out permitted activities, provided they will attend the same event(s) as the business person and are employed by them outside the UK.
+(b) personal assistants and bodyguards may support an overseas business person in carrying out permitted activities.
+However, they’ll need to prove that they will attend the same event(s) as the business person and work for them outside the UK.
 They must not be providing personal care or domestic work for the business person;

 (c) a driver on a genuine international route delivering goods or passengers from abroad to the UK;